CesiumGS/cesium/packages/widgets/README.md

 [CesiumJS](../../README.md) is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.

-`@cesium/widgets` is a widgets library for use with CesiumJS— including the `CesiumViewer` widget plus widgets for common tasks such as animation, base layer selection and geocoding.
+`@cesium/widgets` is a widgets library for use with CesiumJS—including the `CesiumViewer` widget plus widgets for common tasks such as animation, base layer selection and geocoding.

 ---